6 Easy Ways to Reuse Bath & Body Works Candle Jars at Home

 I’m excited to help you get them cleaned up so that they can serve a greater purpose around the house in no time!
-Plus, we love helping save the planet with frugal upcycling tips.
+Plus, we love helping to save the planet with frugal upcycling tips.

 Cleaning them out can be difficult, but I know just the trick! 😉

 The secret to cleaning glass candle jars is to freeze them for at least a few hours.
-Then you’ll be able to use a butter knife and crack the wax easily and remove.
+Then you’ll be able to use a butter knife and crack the wax easily and remove it.
 The metal wick at the bottom will also come off easily – just get under it with a butter knife and wiggle it off.
 Voila!

 Trash or save the excess wax, it’s up to you!
 As an idea, you could save it and place the wax in your favorite wax warmer.
 I can smell the leftover pumpkin spice already!